pennlabs/WKPennLogin/README.md

 # WKPennLogin
-An iOS library for logging users into Platform.
+An iOS library for logging users into the Penn Labs platform.

 # Installation